-Rationale Almost 26 percent of the Comptroller's staff is expected to be eligible for retirement within the next five years.
-One of the most critical issues facing the agency is the potential skills gap that could occur due to employee retirements.
-The agency relies heavily on a competent and knowledgeable staff and the loss of mastery-level expertise and institutional business knowledge will have a significant impact on agency services.
+In 2019, more than 50 percent of the agency's staff separated with less than five years of service.
+One of the most critical issues facing the agency is the potential skills gap that could occur due to this turnover.
+New employees are leaving just as they reach an intermediate to an advanced level of performance without transferring that knowledge to other new employees.
 The training and development of current employees is critical to the success of the agency.
 The agency must continually assess existing staff to determine which employees demonstrate the potential or interest to develop new competencies and assume new or modified positions.